 He earned his Master of Business Administration from DePaul University and his Bachelor of Science degree in Finance from Northern Illinois University.
 Constantine is a Chartered Financial Analyst and a member of the CFA Institute.
 He holds the Series 65 securities license.

-Patrick is a Senior Associate in the Chicago office and a member of the Investment Advisory practice.
+Patrick is a Principal in the Chicago office and a member of the Investment Advisory practice.
 He conducts investment manager due diligence and assists the Retirement Plan Services Group with client committee meetings.

 Prior to joining Cerity Partners, Patrick was an Investment Analyst and Investment Operations Manager with Blue Prairie Group.
 In this role, he conducted in-depth analysis of mutual funds and asset classes and assisted with quarterly client Investment Committee meetings.
 Additionally, Patrick’s role included managing the Investment Analytics Group’s internal workflows for prospective clients and the firm’s institutional retirement clients.